 If you live outside the US just google "Hard water map (your country)."
 There is often a water softener company that will have a map available.

-We live in the Great Lakes Basin and without a water softening system our TDS meter reads 182 ppm.
-We have really hard water!
+We live in the Great Lakes Basin and without a water softening system we would have really hard water!

 An average household of 4, with a water hardness of 7 grains per gallon, would have the equivalent of 146 pounds of rock in their water supply in a given year.
 1 Grain = 1/7000 of 1 lb.

 My hair is used to soft water due to our water softening system.
 When our system runs out of salt or is not working properly, the feel of my hair after shampooing lets us know immediately!

 I am amazed at the effect water hardness has on my hair.

 Make Your Own Natural Vinegar Hair Rinse

 If You Try A Shampoo Bar Once And It Does Not "Work" Is It a Sign That It Is Bad For You?